Making disclosures to the Integrity Commission

 If we choose to deal with the disclosure under the IC Act and later refer it to a public body, we will tell the public body that we assessed the complaint to be a disclosure under the PID Act.
 However, the public body must make its own decision about whether the matter is a disclosure under the PID Act.

-Sometimes a disclosure will be made to the Ombudsman or a public body that involves misconduct.
-In these circumstances, the Ombudsman or public body can refer the disclosure to us as if the disclosure had been made directly to the us in the first place.
+Sometimes, a disclosure will be made to the Ombudsman or a public body that involves misconduct.
+In these circumstances, the Ombudsman or public body can refer the disclosure to us as if it had been made directly to us in the first place.

 ‘Improper conduct’ is different to ‘misconduct’